 - The cylinders are large so you will have to find space for them, usually in an airing cupboard or unused room (hence why they are most common in larger houses).

-- The bulk feed expansion tanks are usually located in the loft or attic area, which could be a problem if you have a loft conversion or if you’re think of having one built.
+- The bulk feed expansion tanks are usually located in the loft or attic area, which could be a problem if you have a loft conversion or if you’re thinking of having one built.

 Each boiler, whether they are open vent, combination or system boilers all carry benefits and drawbacks choose a new system wisely.

-If you would like to learn more about how to become a registered gas installer contact us today by calling today or fill out a form on the right and we will contact you.
+If you would like to learn more about how to become a registered gas installer contact us today by calling today or filling out a form on the right and we will contact you.